mikhailshilkov/mikhailio-hugo/content/workshop/arm/8-consumptionplan/index.md

 }
 ```

 Note the specific way that the `sku` property is configured.
-If you ever want to deploy to another type of the service plan, you would change this property.
+If you ever want to deploy to another type of the service plan, you would need to change the values accordingly.

-The `name` property refers to a not-yet-existing variable `planName`.
-Go ahead and define this variable with the value `[concat(parameters('appName'), '-asp')]`.
-The function `concat` concatenates all the arguments that it receives.
+The `name` property value refers to a not-yet-existing variable `planName`.
+Go ahead and define this variable with the expression `[concat(parameters('appName'), '-asp')]`.

+The function `concat` concatenates all the received arguments.
 In this case, we append an `-asp` suffix to the application name.

-## Good to go if...
+Run another template deployment and makse sure it succeeds.

+## Checkpoint

-Re-run the command to list all resources in the resource group:
+Re-run the command to list all resources in the Resource Group:

 ```
 $ az resource list -g arm-workshop -o table